natashacmyers/cvsebikehire/README.md

 Bookings Section

 - why is is the opacity affecting the text and not just the background in the 'div backgound' class?
+- why is the alignment all messed up on my contact page?